-Companies install software and a hardware through which products are tagged with codes.
+Companies install software and hardware through which products are tagged with codes.
 The software generates the code from the unique on-premise hardware.
 The code contains confidential data that is unique to that company.
 A complete top to bottom access control needs to be put in place to supervise the whole process.
-An element of this code then becomes part of a database users can tally against.
+An element of this code then becomes part of a database user can tally against.
 Once the product goes out into the market, the user can scan it with the app.
 In case a code has been scanned previously, the app will let the user know.

 There is a lot of data that this code can potentially capture.
-Manufacturers can gain access and earn insights into business intelligence, track geographical location and be proactive to the smuggling of goods from one city to another or even one site to another.
+Manufacturers can gain access and earn insights into business intelligence, track the geographical location and be proactive to the smuggling of goods from one city to another or even one site to another.
 So why would companies hesitate in having a solution like this onboard?
 “One possible reason is the cost factor.
 Second is the perhaps readiness for complete transparency,” suggests Hashim.
 The cost, however, isn’t very high to implement the idea.
 An estimated $3 to $5 for 2500 units is what the CEO claims the cost add-on to be.
 “The bigger concern manufacturers have is that the app can expose faults in the supply chain and may reveal assets for tax application which may have otherwise been hidden.”

 For the rest of the discussion, watch the episode of TNS Strategy and follow along with the discussion.